kanhq/a2a/README.md

 ## Why A2A?

 A2A aims to solve the following problems:
+  - **Programming with Smaller Parameters Models**: For small parameters models (<=14B) that can be deployed locally, their programming capabilities are limited, and they might not be able to write correct code.
+Leveraging A2A's advanced APIs and runtime, these small models can more easily write correct code.
+    - Deploying smaller-parameter large models locally (e.g., QWen3) provides better privacy protection and data security.
+    - When using cloud-based large models, cheaper versions can be utilized for coding (e.g., Gemini Flash, GPT-4o-mini, Haiku), eliminating the need for more expensive models.
+These models are often faster and offer a better iterative experience.
   - **Code Correctness**: A2A provides a set of advanced APIs that encapsulate common functionalities, avoiding potential issues when large models write code:
       - When programming, large models are limited by context size, making errors more likely as code volume and detail increase.
       - Limited by their training data, large models' knowledge may be outdated, and the code they write might not run in new environments.